-A Word About Online Course Material
+A Word About Online Courses:

-This course is presented in a face-to-face format, however, there is a significant online component involved as well in the form of Blackboard and Cengage/Mindtap.
-These online learning platforms are used to enhance classroom learning, and to disseminate course information via online text, videos, audios, assignments and quizzes.
-In order to be successful in the course, students are expected to be responsible for keeping up with weekly deadlines and assignments.
-If you have questions, concerns, or clarifications during the course of the semester, please reach out to your professor via email for the quickest response.
+This course is presented in an online/distance education format.
+Instead of a traditional face-to-face lecture format, all learning materials are based online.
+Blackboard and Cengage/Mindtap is the online learning platform that is used to disseminate course information and will provide online text, videos, audios, assignments and quizzes.
+In order to be successful, students are expected to be self-directed, self-starters, and responsible for keeping up with weekly deadlines and assignments.